— Level Design —

 Camera System

-I created a system that blends between the default camera position and a target position.
+To showcase more compositional work in the level, I made a system that blends between the default camera position and a target position.

 World Curve